ssankartsys/TestPipeline/README.md

 # Artifactory configuration
-Once you have installed and configured Artifactory, the setup is pretty straightforward, all that is required is a repository that is named **ims_devel_repo**.
+Once you have installed and configured Artifactory, the setup is pretty straightforward, all that is required is a repository that is named **ims_dev_repo**.
 This pipeline assumes a Maven style repository which should be an option for a standard Artifactory installation.
 Feel free to experiement with other types of repositories.